 What I do:

-I work exclusively with retail leaders in store operations who reside in the United States or Canada - ie. department managers, sales managers, assistant store managers, store managers, area managers, and district managers - regardless of whether they want to continue in retail or not.
+I work exclusively with retail leaders in store operations who reside in the United States or Canada - ie. department managers, assistant store managers, co-managers, store managers, general managers, and area/district/regional managers - regardless of whether they want to continue in retail or not.

 I have a limited number of clients I can take on at one time, since I am a one-person business.
 I assess each inquiry on an individual basis to see if my service is a good fit.
 During that process, I may ask if you have a specific job target in mind.
 If you do and it's something I believe is realistic, I'll offer you a quote.
 If you have a job target that I don't believe is feasible, and I don't think I can create a resume that will help you get there, I'll pass.
 If you don't have a specific goal in mind and just want a general-purpose resume, no problem - I can do that.